jeffreytse/jekyll-jeffreytse-blog/_posts/2022-11-25-the-handbook-of-software-architecture.md

 - Distributed transaction tracing for microservices.
 - Microservice log collection and analysis.

+General microservice solution:

+- Use API Gateway to manage microservices.
+- Use service discovery to achieve service registration and discovery.
+- Use client-side load balancing to achieve microservice load balancing.
+- Use circuit breaker to achieve microservice fault tolerance.
+- Use distributed tracing to achieve distributed transaction tracing.
+- Use log collection and analysis to achieve microservice log management.
+- Use distributed configuration to achieve microservice configuration management.
+- Use centralized monitoring to achieve microservice monitoring.
+- Use container technology to achieve microservice deployment and management.
+- Use DevOps to achieve microservice continuous integration and continuous delivery.
+- Use service mesh to achieve microservice communication and management.

+General monolithic application solution:

+- Use modular design to achieve code modularization.
+- Use layered architecture to achieve code layering.
+  - General Layered Architecture
+    - Presentation Layer
+    - Business Layer
+    - Data Access Layer
+    - Database Layer
+  - MVC Architecture
+    - Model Layer
+    - View Layer
+    - Controller Layer
+  - MVVM Architecture
+    - Model Layer
+    - View Layer
+    - ViewModel Layer
+  - Modular-based Business Orchestration Architecture
+    - Business Layer
+      - Business Orchestration Layer
+        - Using Module Layer to orchestrate various business modules
+        - As modules have unified interfaces, the orchestration layer can easily implement low-code or no-code development capabilities for business via configuration files.
+      - Written by Junior Engineers
+    - Module Layer
+      - Common Module Layer
+        - Requirements:
+          - Reusable
+          - Independent
+          - Replaceable
+          - Unified interface
+        - Example Modules:
+          - Validation Module
+          - Logging Module
+          - Upload Module
+          - Notification Module
+          - ...
+      - Written by Senior Engineers
+- Use design patterns to achieve code reuse.
+- Use ORM to achieve database access abstraction.
+- Use AOP to achieve cross-cutting concerns.
+- Use DI to achieve code decoupling.
+- Use logging framework to achieve application logging.
+- Use monitoring framework to achieve application monitoring.
+- Use caching framework to achieve application caching.
+- Use security framework to achieve application security.
+- Use testing framework to achieve application testing.

+In software architecture, there is no best architecture, only the most suitable architecture.
+Different architectures have their own advantages and disadvantages.

 ## Distributed System

 Nowadays, it's already the norm for the ordinary PC-level servers to reach tens